CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       numpy
       ```

-1. From the terminal, please run `pip install -r requirements.txt` to insall all the requirements.
+1. From the terminal, please run `pip install -r requirements.txt` to install all the requirements.

       ![select-models](images/doc10.png)